 #6 You can try looking online but only use the address if you are 100% sure its for the person you are looking for.
 You do not need to go to the extent of paying for an address finder service.

 #7 Look in your church directory.
 This is a great resource if your church had a wedding or baby shower where invitations were not mailed to attendees.

 #8 If they have a blog, subscribe to their newsletter as their address may be in it.

 #9 Sign up for the free online address book at Postable.com.
 Then provide people with a link (using Facebook, email, etc.) to your address book and then can enter their own address.

 #10 Give them your address and ask them to send you a self-addressed stamped envelope (I am kidding here – do not do this).

 Once you determine their address, be sure to use a return address label when you mail the thank you note.
 This way that the recipient will have the opportunity to record your address into their address book.

-If you tired everything to find an address to no avail…
+If you tried everything to find an address to no avail…

 Usually a handwritten thank you note is recommended, but an email thank you or Facebook message, is better than no thank you note at all!